 Master – Feeder

 The structure of a hedge fund shows the way it operates.
-The most popular structure is a Master-Feeder one which is commonly used to accumulate funds raised from both US taxable, US Tax-exempt (Gratuity funds, Pension funds) and Non – US investors into one central vehicle.
+The most famous format is a Master-Feeder one, which is commonly used to accumulate funds raised from both U.S. taxable, U.S. Tax-exempt (Gratuity funds, Pension funds), and Non – U.S. investors into one central vehicle.
 This can be shown with the help of a diagram:

-- The most common form of a master feeder structure involves One Master Fund with One onshore feeder and One Offshore feeder (Similar to diagram above).
+- The most common form of a master-feeder structure involves One Master Fund with One onshore feeder and One Offshore feeder (Similar to the chart above).

-- The investor begins with the investor feeding capital into the feeder funds which in turn invests in the master fund similar to purchase of a security since it will purchase the “shares” of the master fund which in turn conducts all the trading activities.
+- The investor begins with the investor feeding capital into the feeder funds, which invests in the master fund similar to the purchase of security since it will purchase the “shares” of the master fund, which in turn conducts all the trading activities.

-- For instance, if Feeder fund A’s contribution is $500 and Feeder Fund B’s contribution is $1,000 towards the total master fund investment then fund A would receive one third of the master fund profits, while fund B would receive two thirds.
+- For instance, if Feeder fund A’s contribution is $500 and Feeder Fund B’s contribution is $1,000 towards the total master fund investment, fund A would receive one-third of the master fund profits, while fund B would receive two thirds.

-- Non U.S. and U.S. tax exempt investors subscribe via a separate offshore feeder company so as to avoid coming directly within the U.S. tax regulatory net applicable to the U.S tax investors.
+- Non-U.S. and U.S. tax-exempt investors subscribe via a separate offshore feeder company to avoid coming directly within the U.S. tax regulatory net applicable to the U.S. tax investors.
 Management Fee and Performance Fee are charged at the level of the Feeder funds.

-Features of Master Feeder Fund structure are given below:
+Features of the Master Feeder Fund structure are given below:

-- It involves consolidation of various portfolios into one giving advantage of diversification and standing larger chances of gaining even in volatile market conditions.
+- It involves the consolidation of various portfolios into one, giving an advantage of diversification and standing larger chances of gaining even in volatile market conditions.

-- Consolidation generally leads to lower Operational and Transactions cost.
-For e.g. only a single set of risk management reports and analysis needs to be undertaken at the master level.
+- Consolidation generally leads to lower Operational and Transaction costs.
+E.g., only a single set of risk management reports and analyses must be undertaken at the master level.

 - Such structures can be extremely flexible.
-It can be employed equally for a single strategy fund (for e.g. a fund will only consider earning by making investments in Equities) as well as umbrella structures employing multiple investment strategies (a fund which will aggressively investment in Swaps, Derivatives or even Private placements)
+It can be employed equally for a single strategy fund (e.g., a fund will only consider earning by making investments in Equities) as well as umbrella structures using multiple investment strategies (a fund which will impact investment in Swaps aggressively, Derivatives, or even Private placements)

-- Flexibility is also maximized at the investor level since multiple feeder arrangements can be introduced into the master fund catering for different classes of investors, which adopt different currency, subscription and fee structures.
+- Flexibility is also maximized at the investor level since multiple feeder arrangements can be introduced into the master fund catering to different classes of investors, which adopt other currency, subscription, and fee structures.

-Such a fund is an individual structure in itself and is set up for investors with a common approach.
+Such a fund is an individual structure and is set up for investors with a common approach.
 The structure can be shown with the help of a diagram:

-- As the name suggests, this is an individual fund set up catering to the needs of an individual category of customers.
+- As the name suggests, this is an individual fund set up catering to the needs of a particular category of customers.

-- For their own tax purposes, Non- US and Tax exempt investors may want to invest in a structure which is “Opaque” and on the other hand US taxable investors may have a preference for a “transparent” structure for US Income tax purposes, typically limited partnership.
+- For their tax purposes, Non- U.S. and Tax-exempt investors may want to invest in a structure which is “Opaque.”
+On the other hand, U.S. taxable investors may prefer a “transparent” system for the U.S. Income tax purposes, typically limited partnership.

 - The benefits or drawbacks of the funds are borne by all the investors and not spread out in this case.

-- The accounting methodology is also simple in this case since all the accounting will be done at the standalone level itself.
+- The accounting methodology is also simple since all the accounting will be done at the standalone level itself.

 Fund of Funds

-- It aims to achieve appropriate asset allocation and broad diversification with investments in a wide variety of fund categories wrapped into a single fund.
+- It aims to achieve appropriate asset allocation and broad diversification with investments in various fund categories wrapped into a single fund.

-- Such characteristics attract small investors who want to get better exposure with fewer risks compared to directly investing in securities.
+- Such characteristics attract small investors who want to get better exposure with fewer risks than directly investing in securities.

 - Investments in such funds give the investor Professional Financial Management services.

-- Most of these funds require formal due diligence procedure for their fund managers.
-Applying mangers’ background are checked which in turn ensures the portfolio handler’s background and credentials in the securities industry.
+- Most of these funds require formal due diligence procedures for their fund managers.
+Applying managers’ background is checked, which ensures the portfolio handler’s experience and credentials in the securities industry.

 - Such funds offer the investors a testing ground in professionally managed funds before they take on the challenge of going for Individual fund investing.

-- The drawback of this structure is that it carries an operating expense which indicates that investors are paying double for an expense which is already included in the fees of the underlying funds.
+- The drawback of this structure is that it carries an operating expense, which indicates that investors are paying double for a cost already included in the fees of the underlying funds.

-Though Fund of Funds provide diversification and less exposure in market volatility in exchange for average returns, such returns may get impacted by investment fees which are typically higher in comparison to traditional investment funds.
+Though Fund of Funds provides diversification and less exposure in market volatility in exchange for average returns, such returns may get impacted by investment fees, which are typically higher than traditional investment funds.

-- When an investment is considered to be included for side pocket, its value is computed in isolation as compared to the main portfolio of the fund.
+- When an investment is considered to be included for side pockets, its value is computed in isolation as compared to the main portfolio of the fund.

-- Profits or Losses from the investment are allocated on a pro-rata basis only to those investors at the time this side pocket was established and not to the new investors who have participated in the funds post these side pockets were included.
+- Profits or Losses from the investment are allocated on a pro-rata basis only to those investors when this side pocket was established and not to the new investors.
+They have participated in the fund’s post.
+These side pockets were included.

-- Funds typically carry side pocket assets “at cost” (purchase price or standard valuation) for purpose of calculating management fees and reporting the NAV.
+- Funds typically carry side pocket assets “at cost” (purchase price or standard valuation) to calculate management fees and report the NAV.
 This will allow the fund manager to avoid attempting vague valuations of these underlying instruments as the value of these securities may not necessarily be available.
-In most of the cases such side-pockets are private placements.
+In most of the cases, such side-pockets are private placements.

-- Such side – pockets can be useful the time of redemption of when immediate liquidity is required.
+- Such side – pockets can be useful at the time of redemption when immediate liquidity is required.

-Subscriptions refer to the entry of Capital into the fund by the Investors and Redemptions refers to the Exit of capital from the fund by the investors.
-Hedge funds do not have daily liquidity since the minimum requirement of investment is relatively large and hence such subscriptions and redemptions can either be monthly or quarterly.
+Subscriptions refer to the entry of capital into the fund by the Investors, and Redemptions refer to the Exit of Capital from the fund by the investors.
+Hedge funds do not have daily liquidity since the minimum requirement of investment is relatively large, and hence such subscriptions and redemptions can either be monthly or quarterly.
 The term of the fund has to be consistent with the strategy adopted by the fund manager.
-More the liquidity of the underlying investments, more frequent the subscription/redemption shall be.
-The number of days shall also be specified which ranges from 15 to 180 days.
+The more the liquidity of the underlying investments, the more frequent the subscription/redemption shall be.
+The number of days shall also be specified, which ranges from 15 to 180 days.

 “Lock Up” is an arrangement whereby a time commitment is stated within which the investor cannot remove his capital.
-Some funds require up to a two-year lock in commitment but the most common lock up is one applicable for one year.
-In certain cases, this could be a “hard lock” preventing the investor from withdrawing the funds for the full time period while in other cases the investor can redeem his funds upon payment of a Penalty which can range from 2%-10%.
+Some funds require up to a two-year lock-in commitment, but the most common lock-up is one application for one year.
+In some instances, this could be a “hard lock,” preventing the investor from withdrawing the funds for the full-time period, while in other cases, the investor can redeem his funds upon payment of a penalty, which can range from 2%-10%.